-I always think that books make fantastic Christmas presents.
+First up on my Suffolk Christmas Gift Guide – books!
+I believe that books make fantastic Christmas presents.
 It’s nice to have something to read in those relaxing days between Christmas and New Year.
 I popped into Woodbridge Emporium to pick up Feminists Don’t Wear Pink and Other Lies for a friend.
 The shop also has a great selection of loose-leaf teas so that you can enjoy a cuppa whilst you wrap!

 Highborn and Harwicke are a new clothes brand based in Suffolk which stock a range of unisex t-shirts, sweatshirts, caps and hoodies.
 I bought a couple of polo shirts for my brother and boyfriend for Christmas as they both appreciate minimalist designs and classic cuts.

 Olivia Alice candles are perfect for the busy woman that deserves some time for herself over Christmas.
 The range of candles smell delicious, I can’t decide which is my favourite!
 Choose from Tranquil, Serene or Revive, or pick up a gift set with the trio in travel sizes for £25.

 Treats for the fur babies

 I always like to buy a few treats for the dogs to have on Christmas day; they are big part of the family after all!
 I think these decorative festive biscuits from Barkers of Suffolk are so cute -they look good enough to eat myself!
 I picked these up at a local market, but you can also purchase online.